How to Paint Wood Furniture (Without Sanding or Priming)

 I used this KREG hardware jig to easily figure out where to drill the new holes, and then I used my Ridgid drill to drill the new hardware holes.

+And here’s what they look like now!
 These tables are so stinking cute now!
 The paint seems to be an eggshell finish.
-Not matte, but not shiny either.
+It’s not matte, but it’s not shiny either.
 I love it!

 I scratched at the paint a couple of days later, and it came off when I scratched hard.
 I’ve seen similar results with other paint, and after 30 days, it shouldn’t scratch.

 UPDATE: Months later, this paint still was soft enough for me to scratch off decently easily.
-So, knowing what I know now, I would recommend that you at least prime with a BIN Shellac primer to help the paint stick better.
+So, knowing what I know now, I would recommend that you at least prime with a BIN Shellac Primer to help the paint stick better.

 This makeover cost $97 between the paint, cleaner hardware, and brush.
-They took less than 5 hours total to paint, and I can use those supplies on a few more of these makeovers too!
+They took less than 5 hours total to paint, and I can use those supplies on a few more of these makeovers, too!

 The best way to prepare wood furniture before painting is to remove the hardware, clean, scuff sand, and prime.
 All of these things will help the paint not scratch or ding easily.
+Here’s exactly how to prepare furniture for painting.

-If you don’t sand furniture before painting it, the paint might scratch, peel or chip easily.
+If you don’t sand furniture before painting it, the paint might scratch, peel, or chip easily.
 This is especially true if little kids or pets are near the furniture.
+You can learn more about what happens if you don’t sand before painting here, and the importance of sanding before painting furniture here.

 If you brush paint onto furniture, you’re most likely going to be left with a bunch of brush marks in the paint.
-Here are a few ways to minimize the brush marks though!
+Here are a few ways to minimize the brush marks, though!

 Use a self leveling paint that will flatten out as it dries.
-The brush you use matters too!
+The brush you use matters, too!
 Use a high quality synthetic paint brush to brush the paint on.
+Here are a couple more tips and tricks on how to paint furniture without brush marks.

 Is it better to spray paint or brush furniture?